WorkerFramework/worker-framework/worker-core.md

 ### Creating the factory and provider

  The job of a `WorkerFactory` is to produce a `Worker` given some serailised task data which has originated from a `WorkerQueue` of some nature.
-The base class of `WorkerFactory` only enforces we create a `getWorker(TaskMessage)` method implementation, which leaves us free to design our own constructor.
- Since we already have the task data passed in for each task via the `getWorker(TaskMessage)` method, the only other things we need is our configured sleep time, and also something (a `Codec`) with which to serialise our result to return.
-So we will make the `WorkerFactory` look like
+ Since we already have the task data passed in for each task via the `getWorker(...)` method, the only other things we need is our configured sleep time, and also something (a `Codec`) with which to serialise our result to return.
+For the purposes of this tutorial, the health check will always return successful, and the invalid task respones will be put onto the same result queue.
+So the `WorkerFactory` looks like this:
- this:

 ```
  package com.hpe.caf.test.worker;